The Vikings: Storm from the North

 Unlike many other polytheistic societies where the Gods were distant Viking pagan belief was the cornerstone of their existence.
 The Gods were not to be worshipped from afar they were central to how they lived their lives and how they perceived themselves.
 They dwelt in Asgard, a place far away from the world of mere mortals but one connected to it by a rainbow called the Bifrost and it was believed that the God’s would one day fight a great battle, the Ragnarok, against evil spirits in the guise of giants and it is perhaps an indication of Norse fatalism that it was one they were prophesied to lose but then to die bravely and nobly in battle was the greatest honour with the fortunate warrior being carried by angels known as the Valkyrie to Valhalla to fight alongside Odin in the forthcoming apocalypse.
 For a Viking it seems that simply dying wasn’t enough.

 Great warriors and leaders could expect a traditional Viking funeral aboard a Longship towed out to sea where it would be set alight with your most prized possessions, your sword, your armour, your jewels and sometimes even your slaves.
-More often than not however the funerary rites would be enacted on land within a mound of stones in the shape of a Longship.
+Often however the funerary rites would be enacted on land within a mound of stones in the shape of a Longship.

 Less esteemed Viking warriors would simply be interred in the ground amid scenes of great trepidation for though they may not have feared dying in battle they feared greatly not doing so.
 Death was meant to be heroic and if it could not be achieved at the hands of an enemy then it must be in an orgy of drinking and eating or at the moment of coitus.
 To merely die was what women and slaves did.